+Materiality

-Materiality The Group regularly conducts materiality assessments to identify the material ESG issues to the Group's business.
+The Group regularly conducts materiality assessments to identify the material ESG issues to the Group's business.
 By gathering the feedback of various stakeholder groups, the Group can have a better understanding of their concerns and expectations of the Group's sustainable development.
+More information is stated in the sections "STAKEHOLDER ENGAGEMENT" and "MATERIALITY ASSESSMENT".

+Quantitative

-Quantitative To measure the effectiveness of ESG-related policies, the Group has adopted the ESG Reporting Guide, relevant guidelines published by the Stock Exchange and other international organisations, in measuring and presenting quantitative environmental and social key performance indicators ("KPIs").
+To measure the effectiveness of ESG-related policies, the Group has adopted the ESG Reporting Guide, relevant guidelines published by the Stock Exchange and other international organisations, in measuring and presenting quantitative environmental and social key performance indicators ("KPIs").
 Details of the standards used are described in the relevant sections of the ESG Report.

+Balance

-Balance The ESG Report provides an unbiased picture of the Group's ESG performance.
+The ESG Report provides an unbiased picture of the Group's ESG performance.